iBicha/playlet/PRIVACY.md

 ## Playlet

-Playlet, the Roku app, does not collect any user information whatsoever.
+Playlet, the Roku app, does not collect any user personal information whatsoever.
-In fact, it does not have any servers capable of collecting any form of data.

 Playlet does not show advertising, whether personalized or non personalized.